Kalamojo/PKM_System/Notes/Process.md

 # Process

 >[!note]
-> A collection of resources that are exxecuting a program.
+> A collection of resources that are executing a program.
 This is the whole image of something 'running' in the computer.

-## Elements
+> [!info]
+> Elements:
 > - Identifier
 > - State
 > - Context Data